Questions? Here are some answers to the things we get asked most about Clearing.

 Yes!
 You can speak to one of our team, and they can answer your questions about Clearing.

-Our Clearing course list is available now – with a wide variety of courses open you can see what courses are available in the subjects you want to study.
+Our Clearing course list is available now – you can see what courses are available in the subjects you want to study.

 Clearing Plus allows you to see a list of courses that are ‘matched’ to you by UCAS if you are an unplaced applicant, based on your application and university requirements.